 WHAT IS A TRAVEL INSURANCE

 It is the way to protect your trip essentials, including trip cancellation and interruption, medical, evacuation, baggage, and flight insurance.

 Of course, not all activities are covered under every plan.
 Take the time to read the conditions carefully, what is included and what is not.
 A “comprehensive travel insurance” includes all of the above plus expenses incurred if your trip is delayed, if you miss your flight, or if your tour company changes your itinerary.

 Important: If you need a Schengen visa to enter France or another European country in the Schengen Area, you must have international health insurance.
 A letter from your insurance company is required for your Schengen visa application.
 This needs to mention that you will be covered in Europe for any medical, evacuation and repatriation expenses during your whole stay.
 The Schengen travel insurance needs to cover medical expenses for at least $35,000 or 30,000 euros.
 No travel insurance = no Eiffel Tower.

 We have listed below the most common types of travel insurance in Europe.
 By understanding the pros and cons of each type of travel insurance you can make the best decision for your trip to Paris.

 European Health Insurance Card (EHIC card)

-If you are an European traveling to Paris (actually to all EEA Countries + Switzerland) all you need is the EHIC card.
+If you are a European traveling to France or to other beautiful countries in Europe (actually to all EEA Countries + Switzerland) all you need is the EHIC card.
 It’s free, you can order it online, and it will basically give you the same rights as in your own country’s healthcare system.

 Credit Card Travel Insurance